-Staff Response - Complies as Conditioned: The proposed development has been designed in the Vernacular style with modern components, and an analysis of each individual home can be found in the Housing Analysis section below.
-The appropriateness of those components should be evaluated by the Historic Review Board for contextual appropriates and determine if there is a nexus to approve the designs the applicant has proposed.
+Finding: Complies with condition.
+The subject site is within a National Registered Historic District.
+The proposed development has been designed in the Vernacular style with modern components, and an analysis of each individual home can be found in the Housing Analysis section below.
+The appropriateness of those components is analyzed within this report for compliance with applicable standards.